-- The examiner will ask each candidate a question related to the discussion topic - The examiner will choose a question, and then press the timer which is set for 1 minute - If you don't understand examiner's question ask to repeat the question (only repeat once, timer will not be stopped) - After all the candidates have finished Part B, return the notecard and leave the examination centre
+- The examiner will ask each candidate a question related to the discussion topic - The examiner will ask the question, and then press the timer, set for 1 minute - If you don't understand the examiner's question, you may ask them to repeat the question you can only do this once, and the timer won't be stopped - After all the candidates have finished Part B, hand your notecard to the examiner.
+You can then leave the examination centre.